ibwgr/todomvc-es6-custom/README.md

 ### Test
 `npm run test:unit`

-First, make sure an API server is running \
+First, make sure an API server is running (only required if NOT using local store) \
 Then start frontend `npm run start:ci` \
 Then run e2e test against it `npm run test:e2e`